 - Dropshipping rules specific to retailer compliance (i.e. fill or kill)

-Training warehouse employees to manually run through the long list of requirements needed to meet each retailer’s dropship requirements (i.e. fill or kill, shipping SLAs, etc.) can be near impossible and time-consuming.
-With each big-box retailer having their own set of specific rules, profitability and margins plummet if manually checking each order meets their requirements is the only option.
-With the right DOM, these dropshipping rules can be automated for each retailer, ensuring warehouse employees don’t have to manually review each order for compliance.
+Training warehouse employees to manually run through the long list of requirements needed to meet each retailer’s compliance & requirements (i.e. fill or kill, shipping SLAs, etc.) can be near impossible and time-consuming.
+An order management system with DOM capabilities can automate requirements for each retailer, ensuring warehouse employees don’t have to manually review each order for compliance.

-- Minimizing fees for orders that don’t meet retailer requirements
+- Minimizing fines & chargebacks for orders that don’t meet retailer requirements

 Big-box retailers charge premium fees for orders that don’t meet their strict dropshipping standards.
 With automated DOM rules, these orders can be detected before fees are incurred – protecting your business from sunk costs associated with dropshipping.

 - Rerouting orders that don’t meet dropship requirements to another distribution center when possible

 Not only can DOM logic identify unable-to-fulfill orders, but brands can route the order to the next best fulfillment location – all without manual intervention.

 As dropshippers reserve and ship inventory, DOM systems update available-to-sell (ATS) inventory across all channels to prevent oversells and frustrated customers.

 How does distributed order management work with an ERP?